An invariance principle for ergodic scale-free random environments: Convergence of random walk to Brownian motion

-Recall from Proposition~\ref{prop-cell-recurrent} that the random walk on $\mcl H$ is a.s.\ recurrent.
+Recall from Proposition~\ref{prop-cell-recurrent} that a.s.\ the random walk on $\mcl H$ is recurrent.
 If we condition on $(\mcl H,\mcl D,\wt{\mcl D})$, then the excursions of the walk $X$ away from $X_0$ are i.i.d.\ random variables.
-Under this conditional law, $A$ belongs to the tail $\sigma$-algebra of these random variables.
+Under this conditional law, $A$ belongs to the tail $\sigma$-algebra for these random variables and the independent uniform random points of the cells of $\mcl H$ which we used to define $\wh X_t$.
 By the Kolmogorov zero-one law, $A$ is a.s.\ determined by $(\mcl H,\mcl D,\wt{\mcl D})$.
+By a slight abuse of notation, we now write $A = A(\mcl H,\mcl D,\wt{\mcl D})$.